seinecle/codapps/docs/generated-slides/subdir/variables-and-objects_temp_html.md

 playerName = "Bernard B"; //<2>
 ----

-What does all this mean?
-Let's decompose each line:

-//ST: !
 <1> We create the variable (this needs to be *done just once*)

 - `String` The capital *S* is mandatory.
 It means this variable *specializes in storing text*.
 This is the *type* of the variable and it always *stands in front* of the name of the variable.
 - `playerName` this is the name I chose for the variable, it could have been anything else.
 By convention it always starts *without* a capitalized letter and it has *no space* in it.
 - The `;` shows the end of this instruction and *is mandatory* (if you don't put it, the program tries to read the next line as the direct continuation of this one, and it gets confused).

-//ST: !
 <2> A value is assigned to the variable (this can be done as many times as we need)

 - `playerName`: our variable, created just above.